mandible-ai/mandible/README.md

 #### Docker

 Runs each colony in a Docker container.
-Same colony definitions, but the runtime is isolated in containers instead of running in-process:
+Same colony definitions, but the runtime boundary is containers instead of running in-process:

 ```typescript
 import { mandible, FilesystemEnvironment, docker } from '@mandible-ai/mandible';